cvmf-ITGDEV/projectORCR-AUTH/QUICK_START.md

 - Verify DATABASE_URL in .env is correct
 - Check Supabase project status in dashboard
 - Ensure network connectivity to Supabase

 ---

+## Configuration Management

+### Environment Variables

+The application uses centralized configuration management via `src/lib/config.ts`.
+All environment variables are validated on startup with helpful error messages if anything is missing.

+**Required variables:**
+- `DATABASE_URL` - Supabase connection string
+- `NEXT_PUBLIC_SUPABASE_URL` - Supabase project URL
+- `NEXT_PUBLIC_SUPABASE_ANON_KEY` - Supabase anonymous key
+- `JWT_SECRET` - Secret for JWT token signing (32+ characters recommended)

+**Optional variables:**
+- `WEB_CONTAINER` - Set to "true" for WebContainer environments
+- `NODE_ENV` - Automatically set by Next.js

+### System Settings

+System settings are stored in the database and managed via `src/lib/settings.ts`.
+These can be updated at runtime and are cached for performance.

+**Default settings include:**
+- Default interest rate: 8.5%
+- Loan amounts: 5,000 - 1,000,000
+- Application fee: 500
+- Processing fee: 2.5%
+- Max loan term: 36 months
+- Contact information
+- Business hours

+The system automatically initializes these settings if they don't exist in the database.

+---